Konkrad/react-test-app/README.md

+## Assignment

+You can find the app hosted on github pages: https://konkrad.github.io/react-test-app/

+- Filter
+- Add/Remove
+- Edit

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>